Bangladesh Road Transport Workers Federation

-Bangladesh Road Transport Workers Federation (বাংলাদেশ সড়ক পরিবহন শ্রমিক ফেডারেশন) or BRTWF was established in 1991, after Shajahan Khan successfully united Truck, Bus and Automobile Workers Federations.
+The Bangladesh Road Transport Workers Federation (বাংলাদেশ সড়ক পরিবহন শ্রমিক ফেডারেশন) or BRTWF was established in 1991, after Shajahan Khan successfully united truck, bus and automobile workers federations.
 It is currently the largest trade union in Bangladesh.

-Former Shipping Minister Shajahan Khan is the incumbent President of the Federation.
-Osman Ali is the General Secretary, Sadiqur Rahman Hiru is the Organiser.
+The federation incumbent Acting president is the Abdur Rahim Bux Dudu.
+Humayun Kabir Khan is the Acting General Secretary, Sadiqur Rahman Hiru is the organiser.
 Abdur Rahim Box Dudu, Mofizul Haque Bebu, Tajul Islam are vice-presidents.
 Humayun Kabir Khan, Jubayer Jakir, Shojib Ali, Rofiqul Islam, M.A.
 Majid and Abul Bahar serve as joint-secretary of the central committee.
 Soto Monir MP is the board chair of the Tangail district.

 Criticism

-Bangladesh Road Transport Workers Federation was heavily criticised for their role in the 2018 Bangladesh road-safety protests.
+The Bangladesh Road Transport Workers Federation was heavily criticised for their role in the 2018 Bangladesh road-safety protests.
 They were once accused of snatching newspapers that criticised their leader.